timvanderzee/biophysical-muscle-model/README.md

 githubfolder = '';
 ```

-Note: not all figures require all three folders (see Table below)
+Note: `githubfolder` is always required, `modelfolder` is only required if you are reproducing model time-series, and `datafolder` is only required if you are reproducing data time-series.
+Not all figures require model and data time-series (see **Table 1: Figure dependencies**).

+## 1. Reproduce the preprint figures
+To reproduce the preprint figures, run `reproduce_manuscript_figures.m`.

 **Table 1: Figure dependencies**
 | Figure | GitHub     | Model (time-series) | Data (time-series)    |